In education, we need to rethink scale and move beyond numbers in order to achieve profound and lasting change.

 What would it look like if student voice truly shaped the design of public education systems?
 Reflections culled from the Assessment for Learning Project (ALP) community offer some helpful insights.

 Brain scientists and teachers are breaking the mold of traditional education with new technologies that enable formative feedback on students' learning successes and challenges.

 How do educators connect with each other?
 These 25 day-to-day actions shape the culture of learning networks and the value they create.

 For flex time to work well, schools have to accomplish a tricky balance between fostering autonomy in students while still holding them accountable for ambitious learning targets.

-Lucile Erwin Middle School hosted the sixth stop of Thompson School District's "Seeing is Believing" tour this year, which affords district staff and district partners an opportunity to see how schools are adapting under Thompson School District's push to personalized learning.
+Earlier this year, Bill Reed Middle School hosted the seventh stop of Thompson School District's 'Seeing is Believing' tour, which affords district staff and district partners an opportunity to see how schools are adapting under the district's push to personalize learning.

 This edition of Friday Focus: Practitioner's Guide to Next Gen Learning takes another look at the School Design Institutes (SDIs) that were featured in a story earlier this month.

 Inspired to redesign learning experiences, leaders and educators share their perspectives on approaching innovation--and failing forward--following several revelatory training and brainstorming sessions.

 One teacher's insights on how young minds are highly capable of contributing to meaningful, real world conversations.

 Achievement First Greenfield's team is launching a new model for education, and finding ways to seamlessly integrate enrichment, personalized learning, and self-reflection into rigorous small group and whole group classes throughout the school day.